eyx092/DU-Documentation/README.md

-# DU-Documentation
+# Discord Utilities Documentation

-An unofficial documentation for Discord Utilities (https://du.wtf).
+This is an unofficial documentation for Discord Utilities, a Discord bot started by [OBS](https://obs.wtf).

+## Contents